-Elective Course Period Offerings: Blocked; 2 Terms; 2 Credits OR Period; 2 Semesters; 2 Credits Recommended: Algebra I or Departmental Approval from Algebra IB
+Period Offerings: Period - 2 Semesters or Blocked - 2 Terms; 2 Credits Recommended: Algebra 1 or Departmental Approval from Algebra 1B

-Geometry is a challenging course that builds on previous knowledge of Algebra I. It is a mixture of reasoning, of intuition, and of examples using various mathematical concepts to solve problems.
+Geometry is a challenging course that builds on previous knowledge of Algebra 1.
+It is a mixture of reasoning, of intuition, and of examples using various mathematical concepts to solve problems.
 Emphasis in the course includes geometric concepts such as angles, lines, proofs, congruence and similarity, and right triangle use, volumes and areas.
 Geometry is a standards-based class and you will need to pass all standards in order to earn credit for Geometry.

-ALGEBRA II - 110500
+ALGEBRA 2 - 110500